OSC/ood-documentation/source/app-development/interactive/submit.rst

 `````````````````````````````````

 When the batch script is rendered from the template, one of the possible
-configuration options is the executable called for the main script it forks off
+configuration options is specifying the executable command called for the main
-into the background.
+script it forks off into the background.
 This can be configured with:

 .. code-block:: yaml